 The information provided was sufficient for all chum fisheries to pass the SGs at the 60 and 80 level.
-North-Central Coast and Fraser chum fisheries did not pass the second SG at the 100 level and partially passed the third SG because estimates of bycatch for Skeena steelhead and Fraser steelhead and sturgeon are lacking for these fisheries.
+Fraser chum fisheries did not pass the second SG at the 100 level and partially passed the third SG because estimates of bycatch for Fraser steelhead and sturgeon are lacking for these fisheries.
 The WCVI and Inner SC chum fisheries pass all the 100 level SGs because no bycatch issues have been identified for these fisheries.

 3.7.2 Prohibits the use destructive fishing practices, such as poisons and explosives.
 The management system prohibits or discourages the use of destructive fishing practices.
-The management system can demonstrate that destructive fishing practices, such as poisons or explosives, are not currently being used in the fishery.
-The management system prohibits fishing practices that utilize poisons or explosives, or other such devices that damage or destroy physical, chemical, and/or biological features or characteristics of the areas where such practices are prosecuted.
-Evidence can be provided by the management system that such destructive practices are not currently being employed in the currently being employed in the fishery.
+The management system can demonstrate that destructive fishing practices, such as poisons or explosives, are not currently being The management system prohibits fishing practices that utilize poisons or explosives, or other such devices that damage or destroy physical, chemical, and/or destroy physical, chemical, chemical, chemical, chemical, chemical, chemical, chemical, chemical, used in the fishery. destroy physical, chemical, and/or biological features or characteristics of the areas where such practices

-34 Conditions of 2003/2004 Salmon Area B Licence, part 2, section 1 (no page numbers in Licence Conditions).
+33 Conditions of 2003/2004 Salmon Area B Licence, part 2, section 1 (no page numbers in Licence Conditions).